BottenAnna/LearningR/README.md

 Anna H, Project Management and Organizational behaviour
-TITLE: Learning R in the course "Research Research in R"
+TITLE: Learning R in the course "TICTICTIC Research in R"

 # LearningR: The basics of R